Cosmic Initial Conditions for a Habitable Universe: Baryon asymmetry and selection probability

-where $\sigma_T$ is the Thomson cross section and $\alpha$ is the fine-structure constant.
-For $t_{cool}<t_{grav}$ we have the sufficient condition for the formation of baryonic structures.
-Substituting temperature from the virial condition, we get the simple result of
+where $\sigma_T$ is the Thomson cross-section and $\alpha$ is the fine-structure constant.
+For $t_{cool}<t_{grav}$, we have a sufficient condition for the formation of baryonic structures.
+Substituting temperature from the virial condition, we get the simple result

-where the baryonic matter and dark matter are enclosed within the same radius of $R$.
-Integrating from equation (\ref{rho}) and equating it with equation (\ref{rho2}), we obtain the following relation between the size of structure and the mass of baryonic matter in terms of $\eta_B$ as follows:
+where baryonic matter and dark matter are enclosed within the same radius $R$.
+Integrating from equation (\ref{rho}) and equating it with equation (\ref{rho2}), we obtain the following relation between the size of structure and the mass of baryonic matter in terms of $\eta_B$:

 where $\eta_{10,B}$ is the definition of $\eta_{B}$ normalized to $10^{-10}$.
-For a Galactic halo with the mass in the order of $M_D \simeq 10^{12} M_\odot$, for $\eta_{10,B}>10^{-5}$, a structure with the mass of globular cluster can form within this dark halo.
-Another lower value for the baryonic asymmetry could be $\eta_{10,B}\simeq 10^{-12}$ where only one star with $M_{min} \sim 0.1 M_\odot$ condenses to form single star within a $10^{12}$ solar mass halo.
-We can think about another extreme case to have only one star within the cosmological horizon.
-In this case, we can write $\eta_B$ parameter in terms of minimum mass for a star and the mass of matter within the horizon (i.e. $M_H$) as
+For a Galactic halo with the mass of the order of $M_D \simeq 10^{12} M_\odot$, for $\eta_{10,B}>10^{-5}$, a structure with the mass of a globular cluster can form within this dark halo.
+Another lower value for the baryonic asymmetry could be $\eta_{10,B}\simeq 10^{-12}$, where only one star with $M_{min} \sim 0.1 M_\odot$ condenses to form a single star within a $10^{12}$ solar mass halo.
+We can think about another extreme case, having only one star within the cosmological horizon.
+In this case, we can write the $\eta_B$ parameter in terms of minimum mass for a star and the mass of matter within the horizon (i.e. $M_H$),

 where $m_X$ and $m_p$ are the mass of dark matter particle and proton mass.
-Substituting the numerical values for these parameters, we get $\eta_{10,B} = 10^{-24}$.
-In this extreme small value for the $\eta_{10,B}$ we will have only one star in the observable universe.
+Substituting the numerical values for these parameters, we obtain $\eta_{10,B} = 10^{-24}$.
+At this extreme small value for $\eta_{10,B}$, we will have only one star in the observable universe.

-A stronger astrophysical constrain has been studied by the amount of minimum baryonic matter for formation of baryonic disk in the galaxies \citep{tegmark1}.
-We note that upper bound of baryon contribution in the matter content of the universe is also limited by serve Silk damping for $f_B = M_B/M_D<1/2$ \citep{tegmark1} where in terms of $\eta_{B}$ we can write
+A stronger astrophysical constrain has been studied, using the amount of minimum baryonic matter for formation of a baryonic disc in the galaxies \citep{tegmark1}.
+We note that the upper bound of the baryon contribution to the matter content of the universe is also limited by Silk damping for $f_B = M_B/M_D<1/2$ \citep{tegmark1} where, in terms of $\eta_{B}$, we can write

-Assuming the mass of dark matter particles is in the order of $10$ GeV and $\eta\simeq 10^{-10}$ for the dark matter component, the amount of asymmetry in the baryonic matter from the Silk damping would be $\eta_{B}<10^{-9}$.
+Assuming the mass of dark matter particles is of the order of $10$ GeV and $\eta\simeq 10^{-10}$ for the dark matter component, the amount of asymmetry in baryonic matter from Silk damping would be $\eta_{B}<10^{-9}$.